 “Security starts with Identity.” – Justin Taylor, Gartner presenter

-My key take away of last week’s Garner Security Summit can be summarized in this simple quote.
+My key take away of last week’s Gartner Security Summit can be summarized in this simple quote.
 With large breaches (Equifax), data protection (GDPR), and data privacy (Cambridge Analytica) in the recent news, identity plays an important role in modern cybersecurity.
 Without an identity you have NO visibility to a device, person, or server that needs protection.

 “It takes 20 years to build a brand, but it takes one person to ruin it.” – Quote heard from multiple speakers, analysts, and attendees